github/docs/content/admin/monitoring-and-managing-your-instance/configuring-clustering/configuring-high-availability-replication-for-a-cluster.md

 {% data reusables.enterprise_clustering.ssh-to-a-node %}
 1. To begin configuration of high availability, run the following command.
 The `-p` and `-s` flags are optional.
 If you're using the flags, replace PRIMARY-DATACENTER and SECONDARY-DATACENTER with the names of your primary and secondary datacenters.

-   {% note %}

-   **Notes:**
+   > [!NOTE]

-   * By default, the utility will use the name of the primary datacenter in `cluster.conf`.
+   > * By default, the utility will use the name of the primary datacenter in `cluster.conf`.
-   * If no name for the primary datacenter is defined, the utility will use `mona`.
+   > * If no name for the primary datacenter is defined, the utility will use `mona`.
-   * If no name for the secondary datacenter is defined, the utility will use `hubot`.
+   > * If no name for the secondary datacenter is defined, the utility will use `hubot`.

-   {% endnote %}

    ```shell copy
    ghe-cluster-repl-bootstrap -p PRIMARY-DATACENTER -s SECONDARY-DATACENTER